Lawson Crouse Game Preview: Coyotes vs. Sabres

-The Arizona Coyotes, including Lawson Crouse, take the ice Monday against the Buffalo Sabres at KeyBank Center, with the puck dropping at 7:00 PM ET.
+The Arizona Coyotes, Lawson Crouse among them, play the Buffalo Sabres on Saturday at 9:00 PM ET, at Mullett Arena.
 If you'd like to wager on Crouse's prop bets, we've got lots of information to help you.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.